solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 *) _Comptes rendus d. s. de l'Acad. d. sc_.
 1875. p.
 1175.

 *) _Cours de géologie comparée_.
 Compare with: Tschermak, _The Formation of the Meteorites, Minutes of the Academy of Sciences in Vienna_.
-Volume LXXI, Section 2.
+Volume 71, Section 2.
 1875.

 ## Crust.